 Additional permit areas you should be aware of -

 Public Water Wells - Not all water supply wells are "private" wells.
-When a well or a water supply serves 25 or more people, or has 15 or more service connections for 60 or more days out of the year, the well or water supply is considered a Public Water Supply under both federal and state laws.
+When a well or a water supply serves 25 or more people, or has 15 or more service connections, the well or water supply is considered a Public Water Supply under both federal and state laws.
 Public water supplies require specific construction and monitoring standards that are established by the federal government.
-Before any work can be performed on a public water supply - including new well construction or well or water system alterations - public water supply construction permits must be obtained before the work is starrted.
+Before any work can be performed on a public water supply - including new well construction or well or water system alterations - public water supply construction permits must be obtained before the work is started.
 You can obtain more information on permitting for public water supply wells from Iowa DNR Water Supply Engineering Section (WSE).

-Water Use Permits.
 Water use permits are required for high volume well users.
-If your well water needs are 25,000 gallons per day or greater, you are required to obtain a Water Use Permit to document your water needs.
-Water Use Permits are issued by Iowa DNR Water Supply Engineering.
+If your well water needs are 25,000 gallons per day or greater, you are required to obtain a Water Use Permit to authorize your water needs.
+Water Use Permits are issued by Iowa DNR Water Supply Engineering

-Geotechnical Investigation Boreholes Iowa DNR private well construction permits are not required for borings that are installed only to study the soil structure - like those used as part of a geotechnical investigation required to design and place foundations or footings for buildings or other structures.
+Geotechnical Investigation Boreholes - Iowa DNR private well construction permits are not required for borings that are installed only to study the soil structure - like those used as part of a geotechnical investigation required to design and place foundations or footings for buildings or other structures.
 A well construction permit and Iowa DNR Well Contractor Certification is required if your geotechnical investigation includes placing a well casing or screen in a borehole to monitor or collect groundwater samples.
-Please contact our offices if you have questions regarding the need for well construction permits or certified well contractors on your projects.
+Any investigation boreholes that are positioned in areas that will not be immediately excavated must be properly plugged with bentonite products or neat cement.